rssnyder/KubeDiagrams/README.md

 ## Todo List

 * Add more examples
-* Add missed Kubernetes resource types as at least Endpoint, NetworkPolicy
+* Add missed Kubernetes resource types as at least NetworkPolicy
 * Make `nodes/*/edges` more declarative